Head south from one of Tuscany’s most popular cities to the country's capital of Rome. Learn about taking the train from Siena to Rome.

 Note that weekends and holidays typically mean less frequent service and sometimes longer travel times.

 Direct Trains from Siena to Rome

 There are no direct trains from Siena to Rome.

 Amenities on Trains from Siena to Rome

-The top of the line AV trains are called Frecciarossa, and these train cars all come with air conditioning and power outlets in the seats for your convenience.
-There are both 1st class and 2nd class cars - 1st class passengers get a free drink and a choice of newspaper – and a cafe car that's available to all passengers.
+The top of the line AV trains are called Frecciarossa, and these train cars are all equipped with air conditioning and power outlets in your seat for your convenience.
+There are both 1st class and 2nd class cars.
+First class passengers get a free drink and a choice of newspaper.
+A cafe car is available to all passengers.

 There are sometimes 1st class and 2nd class cars on Regionale trains, but not always.
 Because reservations are not required on these trains, you simply find an available seat on a car in the appropriate class for your ticket.
 There is no food service or cafe car on these trains, and although they are supposed to be air-conditioned it isn’t always functional.